TexenJin/ESP32-CAM-ESP-IDF-Live-Streaming-Web-Server/README.md

 After the example is uploaded, it should connect to the configured WiFi and open a HTTP server at `http://<ip of your esp32>/`.

 Your board should have PSRAM to interact with a camera.
 Hence, `CONFIG_SPIRAM=y` is on.

+Component config  --->ESP PSRAM  --->SPI RAM config  --->Enable workaround for bug in SPI RAM cache for Rev1 ESP32s  must be cancel, or it will cuase error.